foxbenjaminfox/vue-async-computed/README.md

 ## Computation status

-For each async comptued property, an object is added to `$asyncComputed` that contains information about the current computation state of that object.
+For each async computed property, an object is added to `$asyncComputed` that contains information about the current computation state of that object.
 This object contains the following properties:

 ```js
 {